bdhitt/Vizzini-Solution-Manual-PSSE/README.md

 # Solution-Manual-CPS
- Solutions for Computational Probability and Statistics
+ Solutions for Probability and Statistics for Scientists and Engineers